nhn/tui.grid/README.md

 import Grid from 'tui-grid'; /* ES6 */
 ```

-You can create an instance with options and call various APIs after creating an instance.
+You can create an instance with options and call various API after creating an instance.

 ``` javascript
 const instance = new Grid({